 Follow these instructions as you heal after your tooth extraction in our Cedar Park, TX office:

-• Use Gauze: We will place gauze on the extraction sites after we remove your teeth.
-Our office recommends replacing the gauze every thirty minutes until you stop bleeding.
+- Use Gauze: We will place gauze on the extraction sites after we remove your teeth.
+Our office recommends replacing the gauze every 30 minutes until the bleeding stops.
 Biting down on the gauze also helps blood clots form over the extraction sites.
 These blood clots protect the nerves.

-• Gently Clean Your Mouth: Brushing directly on the extraction sites can dislodge the blood clots that form on the tooth sockets.
-This can cause dry socket, a highly painful problem that occurs when you expose the nerves.
-We recommend brushing and flossing gently, avoiding the extraction sites until they fully heal.
+- Gently Clean Your Mouth: Brushing directly on the extraction sites can dislodge the blood clots that form on the tooth sockets.
+This can cause dry socket, a highly painful problem when the nerves are exposed.
+We recommend brushing and flossing gently and avoiding the extraction sites until they fully heal.
 Once you stop bleeding, gently wash the tooth sockets with water in a pipette.

 Tooth Extraction FAQs